taylorak/play-example-form/README.md

 While this code works and is pretty easy to understand, there are at least two design problems with it that I can see:

-  * Verbosity.
-It's kind of a drag to have two representations for a Student, one as a model and one as a backing class for forms.
+  * **Verbosity.**  It's kind of a drag to have two representations for a Student, one as a model and one as a backing class for forms.
 I know that I presented this as a feature, but at the end of the day it's born of necessity.
 Perhaps there exists an elegant way to implement composite entities (i.e. a Student that contains a List of Hobbies) in which display, binding, and validation can be done easily and understandably with a single class.

-  * Integrity.
-The current code encapsulates validation in the StudentFormData class, and certain methods (such as Student.makeInstance) must assume that they are being passed a valid StudentFormData instance.
+  * **Integrity.**  The code provides validation in the StudentFormData class, and certain methods (such as Student.makeInstance) must assume that they are being passed a valid StudentFormData instance.
 That kind of assumption is worrisome, and annotation-based constraints could avoid it.
 Annotation-based constraints also offer the potential